 By public transport

 If you’re planning to travel to the theory test centre using public transport, you have a very straightforward journey ahead!
 Let’s start with rail.
-Once you pull into Norwich train station, you only have a 7-minute walk ahead of you to reach the centre.
-Simply head right onto Prince of Wales Road and keep walking until the theory test centre appears on your left!
+Once you pull into Norwich train station, you only have a 15-minute walk ahead of you to reach the centre.

 You can also make your way here by bus.
-The stop you want is Prince of Wales Road (DA), which is just across the road from the Rocky Mountain Pizza Project.
-Hop off here and you need only cross the street and walk a few yards to reach the location of your test!
+The stop you want is Norwich Central Bus Station.
+Hop off here and you need only cross the street to reach the location of your test!

 Fancy learning more about public transport in Norwich?
 Check out the public transport section of the Norfolk County Council website.